MartinMiles/xm-cloud/README.md

  - [Adding Components in Sitecore XM Cloud Pages](https://www.getfishtank.com/insights/adding-components-in-sitecore-xm-cloud-pages) - Step‑by‑step instructions on how to add and configure components in XM Cloud Pages for a flexible, customized web experience.
  - [How to Create Rendering Variants in Sitecore XM Cloud with Next.js](https://www.getfishtank.com/insights/how-to-create-rendering-variants-in-sitecore-xm-cloud-with-nextjs) - Learn how to create variants for your Sitecore renderings and apply them in Next.js.
  - [Creating Components in Sitecore XM Cloud](https://www.getfishtank.com/insights/creating-components-in-sitecore-xm-cloud) - A comprehensive guide to creating, configuring, and deploying components in Sitecore XM Cloud to build dynamic web experiences.
+ - [Understanding the XM Cloud Page Design and Complex Partial Design Setup](https://www.getfishtank.com/insights/understanding-the-xm-cloud-page-design-and-complex-partial-design-setup) - Explore detailed insights into the architecture and configuration of XM Cloud page design, including strategies for implementing complex partial designs for flexible, scalable content management.

 ## Tailwind

  - [Child Selectors & Pseudo-Elements in Tailwind CSS for Sitecore JSS](https://www.getfishtank.com/insights/child-selectors-and-pseudo-elements-in-tailwind-css-for-sitecore-jss) - Improve your Tailwind knowledge and let Sitecore authors easily tweak styling using child selectors, pseudo‑classes, and pseudo‑elements.
  - [How to Optimize Styling Using Tailwind CSS](https://www.getfishtank.com/insights/how-to-optimize-styling-using-tailwind-css) - Best practices for organizing classes, using @apply, and purging unused styles to keep Tailwind‑generated CSS lean and maintainable.
  - [Implementing Theming in Sitecore Headless XM Cloud with Tailwind CSS](https://www.getfishtank.com/insights/implementing-theming-in-sitecore-headless-xm-cloud-with-tailwind-css) - Step‑by‑step guide to integrating Tailwind CSS for dynamic theming in Sitecore headless XM Cloud projects.
+ - [Tailwind CSS vs Twin Macro](https://www.getfishtank.com/insights/tailwind-css-vs-twin-macro) - Explore the differences between Tailwind CSS and Twin Macro, detailing their benefits and use cases for streamlined styling in modern web development.

 ## Testing